HISPANIC • LATINO/A • LATINX

 Hispanic • Latino/a • Latinx Beauty & CULTURE

 Latin America is made up of 21 countries and is comprised of many cultures that have their own unique beauty rituals.
-U.S Latinx and Latin American people have a multi-racial history that has created a variety of physical characteristics, hair textures and skin tones.
+U.S Latinx and Latin American people have a multi-racial history (Indigenous, Spanish European and African) that has created a variety of physical characteristics, hair textures and skin tones.
 Those characteristics coupled with cultural values have shaped the way beauty culture has evolved in the Hispanic, Latino/a or Latinx community.

 CULTURE & HISTORY